LSE snaps up Pearson's FTSE stake

 The LSE's largest European rivals -- NYSE Euronext and Deutsche Boerse -- are hoping to convince European competition authorities to back their $9 billion merger and last week were reported to be mulling spin-offs to allay anti-trust concerns.

-Pearson used much of the $2 billion it collected from the 2010 sale of data provider IDC for education acquisitions in China and India.
-Last month, it bought a Chinese English-language training company for $155 million, extending its reach in China from eight cities to 60.

-"We are freeing up capital for continued investment in a proven strategy: becoming more digital, more international and more service-oriented in education, business information and consumer publishing," Scardino added.

-(Additional reporting by Sarah White and Georgina Prodhan; Editing by Hans-Juergen Peters and Mark Potter)
+(Additional reporting is Sarah White; Editing by Hans-Juergen Peters and Mark Potter)